arsamme/Laravel-Auto-Deploy-Envoy-Script/README.md

 # Laravel Auto Deploy Envoy Script
 Laravel projects deploy made easy and fast using Envoy task runner and this script.
 Inspired by [sajadabasi/auto-deploy-scripts](https://github.com/sajadabasi/auto-deploy-scripts).

+- This script will provide a zero-downtime deployment.
+- You can config and change almost everything.
+- You'll be notified how many seconds your deploy took at the end.
+- Very easy to use.
+Start deploy just with one command.

 ## How to use
 ### Install Envoy
 Documentation for Envoy can be found on the [Laravel website](https://laravel.com/docs/8.x/envoy).